Themefic-Team/instantio/readme.txt

 == Changelog ==

+= 3.3.23 – July 21, 2025 =

+- Updated: Stripe compatible issue has been resolved.
+- Updated: PayPal compatible issue has been resolved.
+- Improved: System stability has been enhanced.

 = 3.3.22 – July 09, 2025 =

-- Updated Title: Plugin title has been updated.
+- Updated: Plugin title has been updated.
 - Compatibility: Now compatible with WooCommerce v9.9.

 = 3.3.21 – June 18, 2025 =